DanielLaV/study_buddy/user-stories-acceptance-crit.md

 * When I am viewing a deck that I have created, in order to create a new card, I can click a button to create a new card and a `Create a New Card` form will appear.
 * When I enter invalid data on the `Create a New Card` form, the page will inform me of the failed validations and repopulate the form with the valid entries
     * so that I can try again without needing to refill every input field.
-* When I enter valid data the card will be shown in my deck.
+* When I enter valid data, the card will be shown in my deck.

 #### Acceptance Criteria
 - [ ] When a logged-in user is viewing a deck that they have created, they can click a `Create a New Card` button to add a new card to the deck.